-You may change your vote at any time before the vote takes place at your annual meeting.
+A: You may change your vote at any time before the vote takes place at your annual meeting.
 To do so, you may either complete and submit a new proxy card or send a written notice stating that you would like to revoke your proxy.
-You may also change your vote if you voted over the telephone or via the Internet simply by revoting.
+PMC Commercial shareholders may also change your vote if you voted over the telephone or via the Internet simply by revoting.
 The last recorded vote will be what is counted at the annual meeting.
 In addition, you may elect to attend the annual meeting and vote in person, as described above.

+Q: Should I send in my PMC Capital share certificates now?

-- Q: SHOULD I SEND IN MY PMC CAPITAL SHARE CERTIFICATES NOW? - A: No. If the merger is completed, written instructions will be sent to you for exchanging your PMC Capital share certificates for the appropriate number of PMC Commercial common share certificates. - Q: WHO CAN I CONTACT WITH ANY ADDITIONAL QUESTIONS? - A: You may call Investor Relations at PMC Commercial at (800) 486-3223, extension 3235 or PMC Capital toll-free at (800) 486-3223, extension 3256. - Q: WHERE CAN I FIND MORE INFORMATION ABOUT THE COMPANIES? - A: You can find more information about PMC Commercial and PMC Capital in the documents described under "Where You Can Find More Information" on page 262.
+A: No. If the merger is completed, written instructions will be sent to you for exchanging your PMC Capital share certificates for the appropriate number of PMC Commercial common share certificates.

+Q: Who can I contact with any additional questions?

+A: You may call Investor Relations at PMC Commercial at (800) 486-3223, extension 3235 or PMC Capital toll-free at (800) 486-3223, extension 3256.

+Q: Where can I find more information about the companies?

+A: You can find more information about PMC Commercial and PMC Capital in the documents described under "Where You Can Find More Information" on page 260.